Facebook Fast Facts

 February 9, 2009 - Facebook introduces the "Like" button.

-June 2009 - Facebook becomes the number one social network in the U.S., surpassing MySpace.
+June 2009 - Facebook becomes the number one social network in the United States, surpassing MySpace.

 October 2010 - The movie "The Social Network, " a fictionalized account of the start of Facebook, is released.